Apanatshka/Apanatshka.github.io/_posts/2017-02-15-physical-quantity-as-type.md

 ## Late conversion

-I already eluded to some issues with normalisation[^normalisation-problems].
+I already alluded to some issues with normalisation[^normalisation-problems].
 When you have some form of case distinction (algebraic data types is what you think of of course, not some silly sub-typing hierarchy like OOP) in you type system (`enum` in Rust), you can also defer the normalisations.
 You can defer conversion entirely within generic calculations, which seems slightly